FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 2 - Entity Framework/README.md

 Update-Database

 ### Enable Scaffolding

+Scaffolding is a code generation framework for ASP.NET Web applications.

 Right clic on the folder Controllers.
 Select 'Add -> Controller'.
 In the dialogbox, clic on 'Full Dependencies'.